epic-kitchens/epic-kitchens-55-annotations/README.md

 We provide ground truth for action segments and object bounding boxes.

 * **Objects:** Full bounding boxes for every annotated frame.
-* **Actions:** Split into weak and strong labels:
+* **Actions:** Split into narrations and action labels:
-    * Weak labels containing the narrated sentence with the timestamp.
+    * Narrations containing the narrated sentence with the timestamp.
-    * Strong labels containing the verb and noun labels along with the start and end times of the segment.
+    * Action labels containing the verb and noun labels along with the start and end times of the segment.

 ### Dataset Splits
 The dataset is comprised of three splits with the corresponding ground truth:

 * Training set - Full ground truth.
-* Test set - Weak action labels only.
+* Test set - Timestamp and start/end times only.

 Initially we are only releasing the full ground truth for the training set in order to run action and object challenges.